 Home » Course » Soup

-Lovely and comforting, this Ravioli Soup is filled with tomatoes, ground beef, carrots, parmesan cheese, and flavorful herbs and spices.
-This simple one pot dinner is perfect for those cool Fall and Winter days…or truly any day!
+Hearty and comforting, our Ravioli Soup recipe is thick and chunky, filled with tomatoes, ground beef, carrots, parmesan cheese, and flavorful herbs and spices.
+This cozy one-pot dinner is perfect for those cool Fall and Winter days…or any day!

 If you love ravioli and pasta, this Ravioli Soup is for you!

-It’s a dinner so cozy you can almost feel it give you a big ole, warm hug.
+Ravioli soup is so cozy you can almost feel it give you a big ole, warm hug.
+It is such a comfort food..

 All this goes into one big pot.
-Which makes it:
+Which makes our ravioli beef soup:

 • Easy to make